What is a Ligament?

 Knee Ligament Injuries can occur due to sudden change in direction, wrong landing, or a blunt force hit to the knee, such as in football tackle.
 Muscular weakness or incoordination predisposes to a ligament sprain or tear.

 - Coronary Ligament

-The severity of symptoms of a ligament sprain depends on the degree of sprain.
+The severity of symptoms of Knee Ligament Injuries depends on the degree of sprain.

-In a grade II sprain, there is moderate tear (50-70% fibers torn).
-Moderate pain in weight bearing activities, Swelling and bruising can be seen around the joint.
+- In a grade II sprain, there is a moderate tear (50-70% fibers torn).
+Moderate pain in weight-bearing activities, Swelling, and bruising can be seen around the joint.
 The feeling of instability may or may not be the complaint of the patient.

 Treatment of a ligament injury varies depending on its location and severity.

 Physiotherapy is recommended to hasten the healing process.
-A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises and later on focus in on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.
+A physiotherapist uses some modalities, soft tissue techniques, strengthening exercises, and later on, focus on complete rehabilitation so to avoid any factor that may contribute to reoccurrence.

-With a grade III injury, the patient usually wears a hinged knee brace to protect the injury from weight-bearing stresses.
+- With a grade III injury, the patient usually wears a hinged knee brace to protect the injury from weight-bearing stresses.
 The aim is to allow ligament healing and gradually return to normal activities.
-It may take 3-4 month to completely return to sporting activity.
-This is again only possible with intensive post operative physiotherapy rehabilitation.
+It may take 3-4 months to completely return to sporting activity.
+This is again only possible with intensive Post-operative Physiotherapy rehabilitation.